-Through the Innovation Connections Programme of the Australian Government’s Department of Industry, Innovation and Sciences, contentgroup will work with the Australian National University to develop the evidence base to underpin its current “content communication” method and to develop value co-creation toolkits for content communication projects in the public sector.
+Through the Department of Industry, Innovation and Sciences’ (DIIS) Innovation Connections Programme, contentgroup is working with the Australian National University to develop the evidence base to underpin our content communication method and develop toolkits for use in government and the public sector.

 Amitesh Kumar is a research associate on the Content Communication research project – a collaboration between the Australian National University and contentgroup.
 Amitesh describes his role in this project, and how he will bring theoretical underpinnings and knowledge into practice.

-Nicolas Riquelme describes the process that will inform the Content Communication research project – a collaboration between the Australian National University and contentgroup.
+Nicolas Riquelme describes the process that informs the content communication research project – a collaboration between the Australian National University and contentgroup.
 Nicolas is a research associate on this world-first project.

-Each of these would have their own sets of values that they want to realize through the content communication project (see Fig. 1, Value Triangle in the content communication in the public sector).
+Each of these would have their own sets of values that they want to realise through the content communication project (see Fig. 1, Value Triangle in the content communication in the public sector).
 A strong dependence may exist among these three sets of value.
-For example, government’s value (e.g., raising awareness of a government initiative) will not be realised unless the stakeholders/citizens’ value (e.g., benefits from the public services) are properly communicated; the content communication professionals’ value (e.g., successful projects for the government clients) may not be realized unless both the government’s and the stakeholders/citizens’ values are realized.
+For example, government’s value (e.g. raising awareness of a government initiative) will not be realised unless the stakeholders/citizens’ value (e.g. benefits from the public services) are properly communicated; the content communication professionals’ value (e.g. successful projects for the government clients) may not be realised unless both the government’s and the stakeholders/citizens’ values are realised.

 Fig. 1 Value Triangle in Content Communication Projects